rddl-network/rddl-info/README.md

-# rddl-info
+# RDDL information

-A webservice to aggregate data and informaiton from the RDDL network.
+A webservice and tools to aggregate data and information from the RDDL network.